To use injectable weight loss medication like Mounjaro or Wegovy safely and achieve the best results, it’s

 - Stay Hydrated: Drink plenty of clear fluids such as water or herbal teas.

-- Eat Small, Frequent Meals: Eating your meals in smaller, more frequent portions can help reduce the side effects.
+- Eat Small, Frequent Meals: Eating your meals in smaller, more frequent portions can help reduce

 - Drink Herbal Teas: Ginger, peppermint or fennel teas can help soothe nausea.